Geography (with Foundation Year)

-On the course, you will examine the globalisation of economies and cultures and the environmental and sustainability challenges relating to natural resources, ecosystems and societies.
-The course focuses on understanding the causes and nature of economic, social and environmental problems and how policy and decision-making processes can address these issues.
+Discover the causes of economic, social and environmental problems and how policy and decision-making processes can address these issues.

-As you progress, you can tailor the course to your specific geographical interests with options including the regeneration of 21st century cities, rural geographies, international tourism development, renewable energies as well as global migration and identities.
+Tailor the course to your specific geographical interests with module options including the regeneration of 21st century cities, rural geographies, international tourism development, renewable energies, global migration and identities.

-Studying geography leads to an extremely wide range of careers.
-On graduation, opportunities range from environmental consultancy, regeneration, conservation, energy and government, to finance, education and research.
+Choose from a wide range of careers in environmental consultancy, regeneration, conservation, energy and government, finance, education and research.

 - Environment and Sustainability